-Billi Bierling was born in the Bavarian town of Garmisch-Partenkirchen.
-Neither as a child nor as a teenager was she much interested in the mountains and always resisted vehemently when she had to go hiking with her parents at the weekend.
-However, when she moved to England as an assistant teacher at the age of 24, she started rock climbing in Scotland and northern England.
-In 1998, she travelled to Nepal for the first time, climbed some 6000m peaks and was immediately hooked by the country, the people and the high altitude mountaineering.
+Billi Bierling was born in the Bavarian Alpine town of Garmisch-Partenkirchen.
+As a young girl she was not interested in the mountains and always caused a stir when she had to go hiking with her parents.
+When she moved to the UK to work as an assistant teacher at the age of 24, she discovered rock climbing in Scotland and Northern England.
+In 1998, she climbed her first 6,000m peak in Nepal and fell in love with the country, the people and high-altitude mountaineering.

-When Bierling is not in the mountains, she works as a freelance journalist in Kathmandu or as a press officer for the United Nations, for which she worked in Jerusalem in 2008 and in Islamabad, Pakistan from 2009 to 2011.
-During the winter months, she works at the headquarters of Swiss Humanitarian Aid, for which she mostly does media work.
-Billi has also translated three books from German into English: Mountains in my heart by Gerlinde Kaltenbrunner, The Fall of Heaven by Reinhold Messner and Ueli Steck – my Life in Climbing.
+Billi also works as freelance journalist and press officer for the United Nations and Swiss Humanitarian Aid.
+She has translated three books from German into English: Mountains in my heart by Gerlinde Kaltenbrunner, The Fall of Heaven by Reinhold Messner My Life in Climbing by Ueli Steck.